snowplow-archive/snowplow.github.com/_posts/2014-05-14-introducing-self-describing-json.md

 At Snowplow we have been thinking a lot about how to add schemas to our data models, in place of the [implicit data models] [enriched-event-pojo] and [wiki-based tracker protocols] [tracker-protocol] that we have today.
 Crucially, whatever we come up with must also work for Snowplow users, who want to be able to add schemas to their own [unstructured events] [unstructured-events] and [custom contexts] [custom-contexts] in Snowplow.

-In yesterday's blog post, we introduced a key building block for our data modelling efforts: [SchemaVer] [schemaver], a way of semantically versioning schema definitions.
+In Tuesday's blog post, we introduced a key building block for our data modelling efforts: [SchemaVer] [schemaver], a way of semantically versioning schema definitions.
 In this blog post, Fred and I will introduce another building block, which we are calling self-describing JSONs.
 But first, we'll explain what the problem is that self-describing JSONs solves.

 In the rest of the post, we will cover: